 Per ASHP requirements, a minimum of 2/3 of the residency must be completed as a licensed pharmacist, therefore resident interns/pharmacists who have failed to meet the licensure deadline due to failure of either the NAPLEX or Texas MPJE exam shall be dismissed from the residency program.

 Can Harris Health sponsor applicants with visas?

 Are applicants graduating in August considered?

-Applicants must graduate in May from an ACPE-accredited college of pharmacy.
+Applicants must graduate by May from an ACPE-accredited College of Pharmacy.

 What documents are required for program application?

 Applications shall be deemed complete upon receipt of the following:

 - Curriculum Vitae